Easy Baked Salmon in Foil

 You can either open the packet and test the fish with the tip of a knife.
 If it is still rosy pink and not opaque, then it is not cooked through.
 You can also temp it with an instant read thermometer.
 125 degrees F is medium.

 Yes!
-Just set them side by side on the foil.
+Just set the salmon pieces side by side on the foil.
 They will cook slightly faster than a single piece of salmon, so make sure to check on it early.

 More Salmon Recipes